spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/configure_OIDC.md

 3. Select the cluster profile to update.
 Palette displays profile details and the profile stack.

-4. Select the Kubernetes layer in the profile stack, and choose an OIDC Identity Provider.
+4. Select the Kubernetes layer in the profile stack, and choose an OIDC Identity Provider option.
 Refer to [Configure OIDC Identify Provider](../../integrations/kubernetes.md#configure-oidc-identity-provider) to learn more about OIDC options.

   Selecting **None** or **Palette** will display the Virtual Machine dashboard in a tab.